jef41/tilt-micro-bridge/README.md

 # Micro Bridge (Tilt Hydrometer tool)

-This project is a remodelling of the work already done in [Tilt-Pitch](https://github.com/linjmeyer/tilt-pitch/).
-That project is written in Python.
+This project was originally a fork of [Tilt-Pitch](https://github.com/linjmeyer/tilt-pitch/).
+It is a remodelling of the work already done in that project.
+Tilt-Pitch project is written in Python.
 This project aims to convert functionality to Micropython.

-The intention is to create a minimal hardware Wifi & Bluetooth bridge, this project has been developed using a Raspberry Pi Pico W. Should require;
+The intention is to create a minimal hardware Bluetooth -> Wifi bridge, this project has been developed using a Raspberry Pi Pico W. Should require;

 * Raspberry Pi Pico W (wifi and bluetooth)
 * micro USB cable
 * Thonny software
 * UF2 [Instructions](https://micropython.org/download/RPI_PICO/)

-Not all of the features of Tilt-Pitch will port across, my personal interest is in getting this to work with Grainfather and then to get some averaging of values: the Tilt seems to tranmit very regularly (as in every second), Grainfather allows loggin every 15 minutes (which seems reasonable).
-Rather than log noise maybe store the latest minute of data in a buffer, when a timer has elapsed do some normalisation and averaging on that data and log that.
+Not all of the features of Tilt-Pitch will port across, my personal interest is in getting this to work with Grainfather and then to get some averaging of values: the Tilt seems to transmit very regularly (as in every second), Grainfather allows logging every 15 minutes (which seems reasonable).
+Rather than log one potentially noisy value every 15 minutes, store the latest n minutes of data in a circular buffer, when a timer has elapsed do some normalisation and/or averaging on that data and log a single, averaged data point.

 # Features